schibsted/SPiDSDK/getting-started-uiwebview.markdown

 ---
-title: Getting started with UIWebView
+title: Getting started with WebView
 layout: default
 ---
-UIWebView
+SPiDWebView
 =========
 The authorization process for UIWebView two steps, in the first we login to SPiD in a UIWebView and then receives a code.
 The code is then exchanged for a access token which can be used to make requests against SPiD.
-Both these steps are done automatically and the client will only have to use the method `webViewAuthorizationWithCompletionHandler` method as seen below.
+Both these steps are done automatically and the client will only have to use the method `authorizationWebViewWithCompletionHandler` method as seen below.
 {% highlight objectivec %}
-  UIWebView *webView = [[SPiDClient sharedInstance] webViewAuthorizationWithCompletionHandler:^(NSError *error) {
+  SPiDWebView *webView = [SPiDWebView authorizationWebViewWithCompletionHandler:^(NSError *error) {
         if (!error) {
-            // successfully logged in to SPiD and have a access token
+            // Successfully logged in to SPiD!
-            // we can now call API requests
         } else if ([error code] == SPiDUserAbortedLogin) {
             // user aborted login and pressed back to app } else {